House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: umberlla, Pixabay

-Like many of the other nuts listed, pine nuts are named after the tree from which they come – pines!
-These nuts are sold commercially as a snack food.
-Their cultivation and harvest in North America are closely associated with the preservation of pinon pines forests.
-They are high in many minerals and vitamins and have the same benefits to blood sugar and cholesterol as other nuts due to their healthy fat content.
+Like many of the other nuts listed, pine nuts are named after the tree from which they come—pines!
+The nuts are sold commercially as a snack food.
+Their cultivation and harvest in North America are closely associated with preserving pinon pines forests.
+They contain several minerals and vitamins and have the same benefits to blood sugar and cholesterol as other nuts due to their healthy fat content.

 Nutritional data for 1oz (28.35g) of pine nuts: